sensu/sensu-docs/content/sensu-go/6.3/plugins/assets.md

 From here, you can host your dynamic runtime asset wherever you’d like.
 To make the asset available via [Bonsai][16], you’ll need to host it on GitHub.
-Learn more in [The “Hello World” of Sensu Assets][18] on Discourse.
+Learn more in [The “Hello World” of Sensu Assets][18] at the Sensu Community Forum on Discourse.

 To host your dynamic runtime asset on a different platform like Gitlab or Bitbucket, upload your asset there.
 You can also use Artifactory or even Apache or NGINX to serve your asset.